 So when buying a drawing tablet, think about the space you have on your desk, calculate your budget, and think about the way you would like to draw and work.

 Using a portable drawing tablet, like Wacom MobileStudio Pro:

-- See your artwork in amazing detail and...
+- See your graphics & artwork in great...

 - Extraordinary precision with the Wacom...